InformaticsMatters/okd-orchestrator/docs/source/deploying-to-your-own-cluster.rst

 -   Your cluster must have access to the *outside world* so that additional packages can be downloaded
+-   You must be able to SSH to the designated Bastion from your development machine (i.e. where you have a copy of the orchestrator).
 -   You need to have installed ``git`` so that this repository can be cloned to the designated *control machine* in your cluster.